oresmius/omega_radio/README.md

 This is an **open-source project**, under **continuous development**, made available **for educational and experimental purposes**.
 Its use, modification, and reproduction are **free**, provided there is **no commercial intent** and **proper credit is given to the original author (PY6FX – Fábio)**.

+**GNU GENERAL PUBLIC LICENSE**
+Version 3, 29 June 2007

+Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 The project **comes with no guarantees of performance or safety** and should be used **at the builder’s own risk**.

 ---